 Getting the project done on time and in a state that meets and exceeds the client’s expectations is paramount to satisfaction.
 Putting the highest skill and thought into the video will only produce better results for this video and the next.
 No matter what the budget, time constraint or struggle, success can only be judged by the amount of effort put forth.

 The North American Ski Training Center is one of the best ski training programs in the world.
 With the snow just starting to fall in the mountains they wanted to have a video to get people motivated for their preseason training programs that they offer worldwide.
 Our goal was to show the type of training and group dynamic of their courses and how these classes help to progress clients to the next level.

 “Working with James on this multi-company project was a total pleasure.
 He keeps it simple, is super smart about getting to the bottom of each company’s goals, and is very professional during the creative process.
 James has a gift and has found his calling for sure!
 Its was easy and a complete success.”
 NASTC

 Special thanks to Squaw Valley, Sugar Bowl and the athletes that helped put this thing together.
 Pray for snow!

 This summer we spent time in Europe shooting a series of videos and photos for ACRE / Mission Workshop.
-ACRE is a new mountain bike brand that our long time friends and clients over at Mission Workshop have launched this year and they really wanted to show the brand and doing RND work riding some of the most pristine and rugged terrain on earth, the European Alps.
+ACRE is a new mountain bike brand that our long time friends and clients over at Mission Workshop have launched this year and they really wanted to show the brand and do RND work while riding some of the most pristine and rugged terrain on earth in the European Alps.